truongtronghai/sample_agora/src/cloud_proxy/README.md

-# Connect throught restricted networks using cloud proxy
+# Connect through restricted networks using cloud proxy

 To accommodate your end users’ firewall settings and business needs, Cloud Proxy offers the following operating modes: